axle-h/keyboard-zoo/README.md

 Download & unpack the release for your platform.

 * **macos (Darwin)** Unzip & move the 'baby-smash' application to the Applications folder.
+  When the toddler safe sandbox is enabled (default) then you must [grant accessibility permissions to 'baby-smash'](https://support.apple.com/en-gb/guide/mac-help/mh43185/mac).
+  Side note: this gives baby-smash permission to intercept ALL user input events as if it were a keylogger!
+  Writing this application opened my eyes to the severity of the accessibility permissions on macos.
+  **Only ever grant accessibility permissions for apps that you trust or have built from reviewed source yourself!**
 * **Ubuntu/Debian** `sudo apt install ./baby-smash-*.deb` & run the 'Baby Smash' application
 * **Windows** Unzip & run, the binary is portable.